 Through the 2007-08 administration, all scoring was conducted by trained graders.
-Since fall 2008, a combination of automated and human scoring has been used, though by fall 2011 the CLA scoring process will be almost exclusively automated.
+Between fall 2008 and spring 2010, a combination of automated and human scoring was used, and since fall 2011 the CLA scoring process has been almost exclusively automated.
 Automated scoring helps to increase scoring accuracy, reduce the amount of time between a test administration and report delivery, and reduce costs.